gkichaev/PAINTOR_V2.1/README.md

 If everything worked correctly the final log-likelihod should be: `-2129.21235`

-For quick start simply type PAINTOR in the terminal.
+For quick start simply type:

+ `$ ./PAINTOR

 For detailed information on input files and command line flags see the user manual provided.